Loans

 Adding a Pool

 A pool can be a great way to add value to a home and an enjoyable experience for homeowners.
-These are a few reasons why adding a pool to a home is pretty common and you’ll often find loans specifically to finance a pool.
+Adding a pool to a home is pretty common, and it’s possible to get a pool loan with bad credit.
 Pool costs will start around $3,000, and they go up significantly from here depending on things like materials and additions.

 New Flooring and Paint